 Applying for EBT Payment Processing

-To start the EBT Payment Processing steps, the USDA’s FNS requires you verify your identity via the USDA eAuthentication account.
+To start the EBT Payment Processing steps, the USDA’s FNS requires you to verify your identity via the USDA eAuthentication account.
 Once this account is approved, your business has 30 days to complete and submit the application, including the following supporting documents:

 - Photo identification, e.g. driver’s license, passport

 - Social Security cards, copies for all owners, partners, officers, shareholders, and spouses

 - Merchant account provider’s name, phone number, address, and website